zebrunner/e3s/docs/usage.md

 2. Replace all {Env}, {Account}, {Region}, {S3-bucket} vars in config.env and router.env files

-3. Configure any other variable in config.env, router.env, scaler.env, data.env and e3s-definitions.env if needed
+3. Configure any other variable in config.env, router.env, scaler.env, data.env and task-definitions.env if needed

 ## E3S server configuration